Silversmithing 101

 • Environment: fully equipped teaching studio with professional tools at each bench

-(See the “Choose Your Cohort” page for current dates and availability.)
+(See the “Book a class” page or click the button below for current dates and availability.)

 What’s not included (and why)